secure-compilation/when-good-components-go-bad/README.md

 - Definition 2.1 (RSP~): see statement of Theorem `RSC` in `RSC.v` for an instance of this definition

-- Lemma 2.2 (back-translation): see statement of Lemma `definability` in `Source/Definability.v` for an instance of this definition

 - Assumption 2.3 (FCC): `S2I/Compiler.v`, Lemma `I_simulates_S`

 - Lemma 2.4 (recomposition): `Intermediate/RecombinationRel.v`, Theorem `recombination_trace_rel`